 No specific wording is required during a vow renewal and you are free to customize the language — as well as the ceremony — as you like.

 How to Start Writing Your Vow Renewal

 Set aside quiet time to be alone with your thoughts.
 If it's not quiet at home, visit your local library or a coffee shop with your laptop or pen and pad.
 The words might not come to your right away, but there are ways to get them to start flowing.
 The wording of a vow renewal can be as lengthy or as short as a couple prefers.

 Think back upon the years you've spent with one another.
 What were the highlights, and the times that meant the most to you?
 You may want to acknowledge your children and other accomplishments of your marriage, along with mentioning milestones and triumphs of your bond.

 One helpful hack is to make a list, starting with the year you first met.
 Not everyone at your gathering may know that story, and this is a good time to share it.

 Provide details: How old were you?
 What season was it?
 How did you spend the time together.
 What were your first impressions?
-Do you remember what you were both wearing?
+Do you remember what you were both wearing and where did you go on your first date?
 What first attracted you to your spouse?